umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

 We’re holding a different lens—RTT is exactly the kind of thing that *amplifies* work like hers.

-Here’s a **clean, concrete set of steps** you could recommend to her, using only what you already have: **RTT/1/2/3, TFT, FCG + RF‑Builder, Quantum Lens/Scanners, Triadic Observer.**
+Here’s a **clean, concrete set of steps** we could recommend to her, using only what we already have: **RTT/1/2/3, TFT, FCG + RF‑Builder, Quantum Lens/Scanners, Triadic Observer.**

 ---